-Ouestion 638 - 6(2): Increase in Grants and Contributions
+Question 638 - 6(2): Increase in Grants and Contributions

 Mr. Hickes: Thank you, Mr. Speaker.
-I would like to direct my questions today, to the Minister of Culture and Heritage.
+I would like to direct my question today to the Minister of Culture and Heritage.

-The other day, the minister made a statement in the House on the elders and youth branch and contributions increase update, stated that is have increased its elder and youth grants and contributions from a budget of \$800,000 to \$2.225 million, which is fantastic news.

-For my first question, I would like to ask, how did the minister determine this amount of increase?
+Mr. Speaker, the other day, the minister made a statement in the House on the elders and youth grants and contributions increase update and stated that it has increased its elders and youth grants and contributions from a budget of \$800,000 to \$2,225,000, which is fantastic news.
+For my first question, I would like to ask: how did the minister determine this amount of increase?
 Thank you, Mr. Speaker.